okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/refresh-tokens/get-refresh-token/index.md

 | `refresh_token`      | `offline_access`            |
 | `password`           | `offline_access`            |

-> **Note:** The authorization code flow is unique in that the `offline_access` scope must be requested as part of the code request to the `/authorize` endpoint and not the request sent to the `/token` endpoint.
+> **Notes:** The authorization code flow is unique in that the `offline_access` scope must be requested as part of the code request to the `/authorize` endpoint and not the request sent to the `/token` endpoint.
+>
+> If you include `offline_access` in your requested scopes, your total scope length is limited to 1024 characters.
+>

-> **Note:** Whether persistent refresh token or rotating refresh token behavior is enabled depends on what type of application that you are using.
+> Whether persistent refresh token or rotating refresh token behavior is enabled depends on what type of application that you are using.
 When you select **Refresh Token** as an allowed grant type, [SPAs use refresh token rotation](#renew-access-and-id-tokens-with-spas) as the default behavior.
 Native apps and web apps use persistent refresh token behavior as the default.
 See [Refresh token rotation](/docs/guides/refresh-tokens/refresh-token-rotation).

-> **Note:** If you include `offline_access` in your requested scopes, your total scope length will be limited to 1024 characters.

 ## Get a refresh token with the code flow